Harshini0721/Airbnb-analysis/README.md

 ## Features:

--Data Collection: Gathered Airbnb data from MongoDB.
+- Data Collection: Gathered Airbnb data from MongoDB.
 -Data Preprocessing: Cleaned and prepared the data for analysis.
 -ETL (Extract, Transform, Load): Converted data from MongoDB to structured DataFrames.
 -Exploratory Data Analysis (EDA): Performed in-depth analysis and visualization of Airbnb data.